-On January 31, 2023, we entered into another amendment, effective as of January 2, 2023, with respect to the Amended and Restated Credit Agreement with the lenders and Mr. Ran, as guarantor, to (i) extend the maturity date of the credit line by three years to February 28, 2026; (ii) transition the applicable benchmark from LIBOR to Secured Overnight Financing Rate Data ("SOFR") and adjust the applicable margin with respect to Base Rate Loans and SOFR Loans; (iii) update the required calculation with respect to the fixed charge coverage ratio covenant; (iv) further increase the limit on individual loans and the concentration of any mortgagor (together with guarantors and other related entities and affiliates); and (v) eliminate the requirement to pledge an additional mortgage loans as collateral for the credit line.
+On January 31, 2023, we entered into another amendment, effective as of January 2, 2023, with respect to the Amended and Restated Credit Agreement with the Lenders and Mr. Ran, as guarantor, to (i) extend the maturity date of the credit line by three years to February 28, 2026; (ii) transition the applicable benchmark from LIBOR to SOFR and adjust the applicable margin with respect to Base Rate Loans and SOFR Loans; (iii) update the required calculation with respect to the fixed charge coverage ratio covenant; (iv) further increase the limit on individual loans and the concentration of any mortgagor (together with guarantors and other related entities and affiliates); and (v) eliminate the requirement to pledge an additional mortgage loans as collateral for the credit line.
 In addition, the terms of the personal guaranty provided by Mr. Ran were amended such that the potential sums owed under such guaranty will not exceed the sum of \$1,000,000 plus any costs relating to the enforcement of the personal guaranty.

-We were in compliance with all covenants of the Webster Credit Line, as amended, as of December 31, 2022.
-At December 31, 2022, the outstanding amount under the Amended and Restated Credit Agreement was \$24,994,234.
+We were in compliance with all covenants of the Webster Credit Line, as amended, as of December 31, 2023.
+At December 31, 2023, the outstanding amount under the Amended and Restated Credit Agreement was \$25,152,338.
 The interest rate on the amount outstanding fluctuates daily.
-The rate, including a 0.5% agency fee, for December 31, 2022 was approximately 8.39%.
+The rate, including a 0.5% agency fee, as of December 31, 2023 was approximately 8.96%.